 Once the imbalanced ego grows strong, it develops its own character.
 Here, you feel as though you have another person living inside your head.
 Notice how your mind sometimes insults or bullies you.
 Its motives are the same as people conducting such behaviour.
 The most common intent of these humans is to impose their power.
 When they gain a response, it supports their will to continue.
 The same truth applies when it concerns the misaligned ego.
 It fights or torments you to generate a reaction.
 When you face these patterns, you make the first step toward freedom by cutting the imbalanced ego’s fuel source.

 How does the imbalanced ego hold power over you?

 The imbalanced ego tries to hold power by tricking you into identifying with it.
-When you believe this being is your identity, it stays in place.
+When you believe this being is ‘you’, it stays in place.
 By growing wise to such an ego’s tricks, you remove its power.
 From here, it loses momentum and ceases to pull you into any unwise actions.

-The unbalanced ego lives on false notions and fears anything that might catch it out.
+The imbalanced ego lives on false notions and fears anything that might catch it out.
 It knows that when you become conscious, its power can no longer control your space.
-For this reason, the misaligned ego will try to tempt you into losing yourself in its energy.
+For this reason, the imbalanced ego will try to tempt you into losing yourself in its energy.
 It does this by creating, distorting, then hiding under such thoughts and guises.
 Take the time to pay attention to these within you.
 Intense hatred, remorse, rage, pity, meek and victim thoughts are the easiest to notice.
-As you make progress with this, the ego cannot hide its false notions.
+As you make progress with this, the imbalanced ego cannot hide its false notions.

 What happens as you notice the imbalanced ego?